"Ankita! Why have you still not completed your science homework? Have you prepared for your maths test?

 "I've been hearing this for several hours.
 Do it now or I'll have to pay a visit to your school"

-Ankit, who's been playing a video game, pushes off from the couch and slams the door to his room.
-He then proceeds to sit there with his textbook but is not really learning anything.
-Ankit's mom is aware that while she can make her child sit with a book by threatening him, she can’t make him learn.
-His lack of interest in studies has been a constant source of worry for her.
+Ankita, who's been playing a video game, pushes off from the couch and slams the door to her room.
+She then proceeds to sit there with her textbook, but not studying.
+Ankita's mom is aware that while she can make her child sit with a book with threats, she can’t make her learn.
+Her lack of interest in studies has been a constant source of worry for her.

 This scenario is fairly common in many households.
 Often pre-teens and teens show a sudden lack of interest toward academic and school work.
 Usually, the first signs of disinterest start to appear during the middle school years.